RazaHanif/Squeeko_deprecated/README.md

 ---

-## 🧱 Tech Stack
+## Coming <s>Soon</s>Never

-🤫 **Classified** — its like magic ✨
+Turns out self hosting AI models is really expensive.

----
+The python backend has my fully built out self hosted logic, but I underestimated the GPU usage to run the models.

-## 🧪 Coming Soon
+I started on the API hosted version of the product, but lowkey self hosting it was 75% of the appeal for me, and I kinda lost intrest.

-...
+Moved onto Squeeko V2 - https://github.com/RazaHanif/Squeeko

 ---

 ## 🔒 License

 This project is proprietary and not open source, even tho you can read all the code here....
-All rights reserved... i guess.
+All rights reserved...
+I guess.

 ---